Go Back

 • In a medium saucepan, combine rhubarb, sugar, maple syrup, and 1/4 cup water.
 Bring to a boil, then reduce heat and simmer for 5 minutes until rhubarb softens.
 Remove from heat and add gooseberries, ginger, and salt.

-• For the topping: Mix granola, flour, and sugar in a bowl.
+• For the topping: Mix oats, flour, and sugar in a bowl.
 Add butter cubes and blend until the mixture resembles coarse cornmeal.
 Stir in cinnamon and ginger.

 • Transfer the fruit mixture into an ovenproof skillet, baking dish, or individual ramekins.
 Spread the topping evenly over the fruit, pressing gently.